Frequently Asked Questions

 May I have visitors?

 Invited guests may visit in your room at times mutually acceptable to you and your roommate.
-Guests may stay overnight in student rooms (not to exceed 3 days) if the host resident’s roommate gives permission.
+Guests may stay overnight in student rooms (not to exceed 3 days) if the host resident's roommate gives permission.
 Residents are responsible for the behavior of their guests.
 However, visitors are not allowed during semester breaks.
+Freshmen residents of the TSGB are not permitted to have overnight guests.

 What appliances are allowed in residence hall rooms?